 New Home Building Budget

-Summary: A new home building budget equals your cash plus the amount you can borrow on a mortgage loan, minus the land cost.
+Summary: A new home budget equals your cash plus the amount you can borrow on a mortgage loan.

 I know there is a lot of work and money involved but I don’t even know where to start.